joel-chu/To1source_event/README.md

 #### $suspendEvent(eventPattern)

-This is the similar to `$suspend`, but it allows you to provide a event name pattern to those event name that matches.
+This is similar to `$suspend`, but it allows you to provide an event name pattern to those event name that matches.

 ```js